SLDGroup/ZiCo/README.md

+Official code for 'How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?'
+(CVPR 2021) [Paper link](https://openreview.net/forum?id=rwo-ls5GqGn)

+# Usage
 Install the python environment; check `./environment.txt` ZiCo-based searching for and train ImageNet models, with FLOPs budget from 450M to 1G:
 ``` bash